romana/romana.github.io/faq/faq.md

 #### 5. Does Romana work with Kubernetes?

 It will.
-The current [v0.6 release](/roadmap/) does not support Kubernetes, but it is planned for release v0.2.
+The current [v0.6 release](/roadmap/) does not support Kubernetes, but it is planned for the next release.

 {% include backtotopbutton.html %}
 ---